Five tips to increase sales with direct mail.

 4. Who is your target market?

 Please see Identifying Your Target Market for more help with this.
 Working with one of our list brokers, you will be able to decisively narrow down your target market and save your marketing dollars by not sending your mailing piece to every person with a pulse in the hopes that one of them might respond.
 This leads me to…

 5. Finally Your Mailing List:

 The most important part of your marketing campaign is your mailing list.
 And I promise I’m not just saying this because I’m the boss. 😉 I know this to be true.
 Although we often hear that “Copy is King”, if you are sending a perfect copy to the wrong target market, no one will buy.
 (Doesn’t that make sense?)
-On the other hand, if you send so-so, average, copy to the right target market, some will indeed buy.
+On the other hand, if you send so-so, average, copies to the right target market, some will indeed buy.
 Get the list right, and send out an amazing copy and you’ll be very pleased with your results!

 Give us a call today at 1-866-575-0043 or fill out a free Research request (there’s a box to the right on the sidebar) if we can be of service.